 Schools can apply for up to four grants in three categories; up to two performance grants, one workshop/residency grant, and one writer residency grant.

 Performance Grant: Schools may apply for up to 50% of the artist’s fee or $325 (whichever is less) for up to two performances by different artists.
 A performance educates and entertains through a presentation/demonstration format with audience participation.
 It fits into a 45–60 minute time frame.

 Workshop/Residency Grant: Schools may apply for up to 50% of the artist’s fee or $400 (whichever is less) for one workshop or residency.

 A workshop is defined as at least one instructional session that involves students in hands-on participatory work.
 A workshop may be done in conjunction with a performance, i.e. a “companion” workshop; it can also stand alone.
 It fits into a 45–60 minute time frame.
 Sites for workshops range from classrooms to media centers and may involve several classes at one time.
-Some artists offer workshops for educators, but these are not eligible for funding.
+Some artists offer workshops for educators, but these are not eligible for funding through this program.

 A residency is defined as multiple sequential instructional sessions working with the same group of students each session.
 A residency does not need to be scheduled on consecutive school days, although any variation from that must be approved by United Arts.
 Students must be involved actively in hands-on participatory work, and the residency should culminate with a student product (i.e. anthology, artwork, dance, dramatization, etc.).